Introduction:

 everything marked in a similar fashion, it makes it easier when sorting.
 On

-of the handle.
-Marking the inside of the caps will help should they become
+transmitter end of the handle.
+Marking the inside of the caps will help

 Packing: